COSC203 Web, Databases, and Networks

 1. Prepare the data for transmission

-• Format the message data a JSON object
+• Format the message data into an object that can be passed as message object

 "name": userName,